2001 NASCAR Busch Series: Results and standings

+Race results

-Full Drivers' Championship
+Drivers' Championship

 (key) Bold – Pole position awarded by time.
 Italics – Pole position set by owner's points. * – Most laps led.

 Rookie of the Year

 Greg Biffle of Roush Racing won the Rookie of the Year title in 2001, winning a record five races and finishing fourth in points, in addition to leading the championship standings at one point in the season.
 Runner-up was Scott Wimmer, who finished twenty-six points out of tenth in final standings.
 Jamie McMurray and Larry Foyt finished 3rd and 4th respectively, while Kelly Denton and Christian Elder signed to run limited schedules with their teams.
 Marty Houston, Tim Sauter, and David Donohue were either released during the season or had their team shut down due to sponsor issues.